wdingmtsu/Master/README.md

 # Master
-The codes associated with each project we do.
+The codes associated with each project we finished from SIMIODE (https://www.simiode.org/).
 The list of the projects:
-- SIMIODE
+- M & M Disease Modeling